christianmalek/vuex-rest-api/README.md

 });
 ```

 Now the resource is ready to pass it to the `createStore` function to create a store.
-The returned object looks like this:
+The returned object would look like this:

 ```js
 // resource.actions